trueos/pcbsd/src-qt5/docs/update.rst

 =========

 AppCafe® provides an intuitive, graphical method for installing and managing software.
 It provides a graphical front-end to FreeBSD packages, which are pre-built applications tested for FreeBSD.
-It also provides a front-end to PBIs, which are packages that contain extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.
+It includes extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.

 AppCafe® does not require the *root* password to install software.
 This means that you do not have to give out the root password on multi-user systems.
 However, it will prompt for the user's password and will fail if that user is not a member of the *wheel* group.
 This allows you to control which users are